mmaul/c2flx/README.md

 If you are building your library as a scoop package you can use the create_config procedure to create it for you.

-Here is what you can expect. c2flx was used to process iconv.h
+Here is what you can expect. c2flx was used to process crack.h

     c2flx Crack /usr/include/crack.h crack.flx